-The mandate of the Audit Chamber is to audit and supervise Government institutions and agencies including ministries, commissions, legislative assemblies, Bank of South Sudan and the universities.
-The mandate covers all of South Sudan both at national government, state, and county level.
+The mandate of the Audit Chamber is to audit and supervise Government institutions and agencies including ministries, commissions, legislative assemblies, the Bank of South Sudan and universities.
+The mandate covers all of South Sudan at national government, state, and county level.

 The second area is physical space.
-The Chamber has already secured allocated $2.9m by the Government.
+The Chamber has already secured an allocation of $2.9m by the Government.
 The World Bank will match this amount to construct an office at the Ministries complex.

 The third area is the budget which rose last year from the budgeted SDG4.5m to SDG 15m in the supplementary budget of 2010.
 The organisation structure of the Chamber is currently being formulated.

 The South Sudan Audit Chamber performs the following functions and duties: